holmeshe/oauth2-jsp/README.md

 Like the PHP version, it is straightforward thus easy to understand and test.

-And I revised some bug from the php version, so you can establish a runnable experimental enviroment in less than 5 minute, provided that you know how to compile the code and have a runing web server.
+And I revised some bugs in the php version, so you can establish a runnable experimental enviroment in less than 5 minute, provided that you know how to compile the code and have a runing web server.